murderbeard/com.moz.denon/README.md

 * Trigger cards.
 * More mobile control; volume and channel controls.

+#Version 0.2.1
+* Power toggling could cause the socket not getting closed when the receiver returns an error message, blocking any new requests to the receiver.

 #Version 0.2.0
 * Custom command flow card added.
 Send your own data to your Denon device.